SputnikNetwork/All-about-Sputnik/README.md

 - Create a blockchain-game with bets & NFTs
 - Integration with Cosmostation Wallet App for the convenience of mobile users
 - Implementation of Keplr Wallet, Sollet Wallet and Auro Wallet for fast and secure access to the blockchains
-- Adding $AKT, $LUNA, and other tokens of the Cosmos and Solana Ecosystems
+- Adding $LUNA, $UST, $TICK and other tokens of the Cosmos and Solana Ecosystems
 - Integration with BrightID service

 Q1-2022 <br />